lorol/LITTLEFS/README.md

 ### Usage

-- use LITTLEFS same way as SPIFFS
+- Use LITTLEFS same way as SPIFFS
 - A quick startup based on your existing code you can re-define SPIFFS like this
 ```
 #define USE_LittleFS